rootstrap/blog/content/How to work with Stripe.md

 This event happens every time a susbscription is updated according to this [documentation](https://stripe.com/docs/billing/subscriptions/change)

  - customer.subscription.deleted
-As simple as it sounds, it tells you when a subscription is canceled so you can take the actions needed in your app (possibly dissable the associated account)
+As simple as it sounds, it tells you when a subscription is canceled so you can take the actions needed in your app (possibly disable the associated account)

  - invoice.payment_succeeded
 This is a really important one!
-It tells us when a payment is actually accepted by the credit card provider (some times they can be fraud or declined)
+It tells us when payment is actually accepted by the credit card provider (some times there can be fraud or the payment could get declined)

 ### WEBHOOKS
 There are a lot of them and they will solve most of your problems, the only downcase is the headache trying to understand which exactly to use.
-I'm sorry to dissapoint you if you reached here trying to answer this question but up to now I only know [this page](https://stripe.com/docs/api/events/types) that explains the different existing webhooks and what they do.
+I'm sorry to disappoint you if you reached here trying to answer this question but up to now I only know [this page](https://stripe.com/docs/api/events/types) that explains the different existing webhooks and what they do.
 The other option is when you go to create a webhook from the developer's Stripe dashboard, they explain a bit more in detail what each event does.

 ## 4) SPECIAL RECOMMENDATIONS FOR FURTHER PAYMENT IMPLEMENTATION
 Keep these Stripe documentation pages as your friends: